substantic/rain/docs/guide/user.rst

 Python tasks
 ============

-Among build-in tasks, Rain allows to run additional types of tasks via subworkers.
+In addition to built-in tasks, Rain allows to run additional types of tasks via subworkers.
 Rain is shipped with Python subworker, that allows to execute arbitrary Python code.